taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_Character-Profiles.md

 * baggy trousers in the style of [shalwar kameez](https://en.wikipedia.org/wiki/Shalwar_kameez), cinched at the ankle and worn tucked into boots
 * light-weight long sleeve jacket, loose and fastening up the front, covered in a variety of simple geometric embroidery patterns, sleeves cinched at the wrists
 * gloves, tucked into the sleeves
-* head scarf and face veil with the schematic of a face embroidered onto each with eSyrup thread
+* head scarf and face veil with the schematic of a face embroidered onto each with SynTh thread
 * socks that go above the ankle
 * boots